2015 United Kingdom general election debates: The Wales Report: The Leaders Election Debate

 It was broadcast live on BBC One Wales between 8.30pm-10pm on 1 May 2015.

 Daily Politics debates

 During the run up to the general election, the Daily Politics held a series of special editions of the programme featuring debates moderated by Andrew Neil and another BBC correspondent and involving representatives from several political parties.
 They were:

 Regional debates

-Regional debates were also been held by the BBC, featuring local correspondents and local politicians from the main political parties.
+Regional debates were also held by the BBC, featuring local correspondents and local politicians from the main political parties.
 They were broadcast simultaneously in each of England's regions on 29 April at 10:50pm.
 They were: